Pajkic-lab/twitter-clone/CONTRIBUTING.md

 ## Step 4: Create a branch

-Create a new branch for your changes.
+Create a new branch for your changes from develop branch.
 In order to keep branch names uniform and easy-to-understand, please use the following conventions for branch naming.
 Generally speaking, it is a good idea to add a group/type prefix to a branch.
 Here is a list of good examples: